ismail-yilmaz/Terminal/README.md

 ##  [Version](#version)

 `Terminal` package loosely follows the release cycles of U++.
 Releases are tagged twice a year.
-Currently it is tagged as `2020.2` (ver 0.4).
+Currently it is tagged as `2021.1` (v 0.5).

 ## [Highlights](#highlights)